sysadat/Thread-Library/REPORT.md

 ### Testing:
 To test the queue, we created multiple functions to test various functionalities that we were expected to have.
 We check that the return values are what we expect, to verify that the functions work properly.
-We also check the resulting queue/node to further ensure that the tested function has worked as expected.
+To further verify our results, we check the resulting queue/node (when possible) to ensure that the tested function has worked as expected.
+We also have a "NULL" test that tests all our functions with `NULL` inputs to ensure errors are handled properly.

 To test `uthread_join` we made two nested threads, each with a print to identify the order at which they were executed to see that joining works as intended.
-We also verify the return values of each thread to make ensure they are correct.
+We also verify the return values of each thread to make ensure that a join call returns the correct value.

-To test `checkTID` we called it on a newly created thread along with the known TID of that thread to ensure it will return `TRUE` as a result.

 To test preemption, we created an infinite loop in a thread with no yields, exits, or returns.
-After a certain amount of time, it says "Virtual timer expired" and stops execution.
-This shows that our preemption worked.
+After a certain amount of time, it says "Virtual timer expired" and stops the execution.
+This interruption shows that our preemption works as expected.